 -Grammy Award-winning drummer Steve Mitchell

 Jazz and fusion filled Gabriel Severn's ears from birth.
-As a toddler, whether at music festivals or riding in the car, he'd always call out “the bass! the bass!” in the car, at concerts, and at festivals.
-He was hooked the moment he was shown a Jaco Pastorius video at age 2.
-His first experience learning to groove was at 7, when he joined a young, prominent Motown tribute band just a few months after starting lessons.
-While learning the Motown classics, he would challenge himself by transcribing jazz and fusion bass solos.
-He first came to the world's attention at 11 playing Jaco's demanding bass solo in the Weather Report tune, “Havona”, followed by multiple videos showcasing his musicianship and diverse skills.
+As a toddler, whether at music festivals or riding in the car, he'd always call out “the bass! the bass!”.
+A Jaco video hooked him instantly at 2 years old.
+He began bass lessons at 7, and a few months later he learned to groove and perform when he joined a young Motown tribute band.
+While learning the Motown classics, Gabriel would challenge himself with transcribing jazz and fusion bass solos.
+At age 11 he had a viral video playing Jaco's bass solo from Weather Report's "Havona".
+It was followed by many more that showcased his musicianship and diverse skills.
 He became the first Markbass Rising Star, joined the Ernie Ball Music Man family of artists, and developed a custom line of bass strings made by Carlos Pavicich in France.
 He has a Signature Myra bass made for him by luthier Paul Lairat, and endorses the Lairat Stega basses.
 He also endorses Singular Sound, Advanced Audio, Soundbrenner, and ErgoStraps.